 Like all lighthouses in the Seacoast, The Nubble is automated.
 The last lighthouse keeper moved out in July 1989, and the house is no longer occupied.

-One of the most popular times to view The Nubble is when the town of York lights up the lighthouse and buildings for Christmas, on the first Saturday after Thanksgiving.
+One of the most popular times to view the lighthouse is when the town of York lights up the lighthouse and buildings for Christmas, on the first Saturday after Thanksgiving.
 The lights come on at dusk from then until the first week of January.

 There is free parking at Sohier Park, at the end of Nubble Road in York Beach, with an excellent view of the lighthouse.
 The lighthouse and grounds, however, are not open to the public.